-Like we said, Extreme Programming is one of Agile methodologies.
-It shares all Agile principles including strong customer involvement into the software development process, good communication inside of the teams, and iterative cycles of development.
+As we said, Extreme Programming is one of the Agile methodologies.
+It shares all Agile principles including strong customer involvement in the software development process, good communication inside of the teams, and iterative cycles of development.

 Extreme Programming is about putting individuals and interactions over processes and tools, working software over documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
 It is based on values of simplicity, communication, feedback, courage, and respect.
 It works by bringing the whole team together in the presence of simple practices, with enough feedback to enable the team to see where they are and to tune the practices to their unique situation.

 In Extreme Programming, instead of delivering everything you could possibly want on some date far in the future, this process delivers the software you need as you need it.
 Extreme Programming empowers your developers to confidently respond to changing customer requirements.

 Extreme programming was the first Agile method to truly challenge traditional Waterfall methods.
 It changed traditional requirements-gathering techniques, brought testing to the forefront of the delivery process, and helped popularize core software engineering practices like automated testing, refactoring, continuous integration (CI), and test-driven development (TDD).

 XP was conceived and developed by Kent Beck, who wrote “Extreme Programming Explained”, the book based on his concept.
 The book addresses the issues faced by small development teams working in an environment of ever-changing requirements.
 Beck emphasizes that in order to write the code, you have to write a test for it first so that you will know when your code succeeds.
 Beck also introduces the relatively novel idea that code should be written by pairs of programmers, forcing the main programmer to describe the code to the other programmer and perhaps to stimulate further ideas.
 Normally XP is for teams between 2 and 12, though larger projects of 30 have reported success as well.